 Troubled by visions of Asgard being destroyed in Ragnarok, Thor has been searching the galaxy for the Infinity Stones.
 He defeats the fire demon Surtur and returns to Asgard to find a shapechanged Loki has been impersonating Odin who is missing.
 Thor persuades Loki to travel to Earth to find him together.
 With the aid of Dr Strange, they find Odin in Norway where he explains that he is dying.
 His passing allows Hela, the sister they never knew they had, to be freed from where Odin has imprisoned her after she led a revolt.
 She and Thor fight, during which she destroys Thor’s hammer.
 They attempt to flee back to Asgard but she pursues.
 As they fight along the Bifrost Bridge, she forces them out and they are snatched through a wormhole to the planet Sakaar.
 There they are captured by The Grandmaster where Thor is forced to compete in gladiatorial games.
 In the arena, he finds his opponent is none other than The Hulk.
 As Thor joins forces with The Hulk to try and overthrow The Grandmaster, Hela goes on to conquer Asgard.

 Thor has been a regular fixture of Marvel Comics canon since his first appearance in 1962, gaining his own comic-book The Mighty Thor in 1966.
 Thor was brought to the big screen with the Kenneth Branagh directed Thor (2011) starring Chris Hemsworth, which proved a success like all the other Marvel Films of the 00s.
 This was followed by a sequel Thor: The Dark World (2013).
-In between this, as part of Marvel’s massive multi-film connect-up between their superheroes, Thor has also appeared in The Avengers, Avengers: Age of Ultron (2015) and Avengers: Infinity War (2018).
+In between this, as part of Marvel’s massive multi-film connect-up between their superheroes, Thor has also appeared in The Avengers, Avengers: Age of Ultron (2015), Avengers: Infinity War (2018) and Avengers: Endgame (2019).

 The third Thor film has been placed in the hands of Taika Waititi, a New Zealand-born Maori.
 Waititi started out as a stand-up comic and has a number of appearances as an actor – including playing Tom Kalamaku in Green Lantern (2011).
 He made his directorial debut with the short film Two Cars, One Night (2004), which was nominated for an Academy Award.
 This led to Waititi’s feature film debut with Eagle vs Shark (2007), which was followed by Boy (2010) and Hunt for the Wilderpeople (2016), all of which enjoyed considerable acclaim.
-Waititi’s previous genre entry was What We Do in the Shadows (2014), co-directed with Jermaine Clement, an hilarious mockumentary in which he and Clement play vampires in the modern world.
+Waititi’s previous genre entry was What We Do in the Shadows (2014), co-directed with Jemaine Clement, an hilarious mockumentary in which he and Clement play vampires in the modern world, and he subsequently went onto make Jojo Rabbit (2019) about a young Nazi boy who has an imaginary companion in Adolf Hitler, which won Waititi an Academy Award for Best Adapted Screenplay.
 Waititi brings a reasonable Kiwi contingent with him to the Marvel Universe, including Karl Urban, Rachel House and a cameo performance from Sam Neill as Odin in the play on Asgard, as well as Peter Jackson’s production designer Dan Hennah.

 The entrance of Taikia Waititi into the franchise is an odd choice in that all of Waititi’s previous oeuvre is small relationship-based comedies as opposed to big-budget effects vehicles.
 This serves to place more of a comedic emphasis on Thor.
 This works appealingly in the early scenes – involving the play on Asgard and especially the ones with Benedict Cumberbatch cameoing as Doctor Strange and Chris Hemsworth’s bewilderment at casual displays of magic and teleportation, including finding his hammer has been transformed into an umbrella, or those between Hemsworth and the Hulk on Sakaar.
 It works appealingly enough and it is certainly the type of filmmaking at which Taikia Waititi is most at ease.
 Equally, Chris Hemsworth seems completely at home in the role of Thor by now, playing with a wryly self-deprecating sense of humour – even being introduced in a fourth-wall breaking scene talking directly to the camera.